Search within:

 Course Description

 Elementary Topics in Mathematics I and II is a sequence for majors in elementary education and related fields.
 The purpose of the course sequence is develop mathematical topics usually taught in grades pre-K-5 to a depth required for future elementary educators (and related fields) to establish professional expertise.
 The courses are taught through an inquiry approach that focuses on problem solving and discussion.
-Math 1101 focuses on the development of arithmetic and number systems, including whole numbers, integers, and rational numbers.
-Math 1102 focuses on ratios and proportional reasoning; foundations of number theory; algebraic reasoning; measurement; and properties of two-dimensional and three-dimensional objects.
+Math 1101 focuses on the development of arithmetic and number systems, including whole numbers, integers, and rational numbers; and foundations of number theory.
+Math 1102 focuses on statistics and probability; ratios and proportional reasoning; algebraic reasoning; measurement; and properties of two-dimensional and three-dimensional objects.

 Key themes include